CodePokeX/Process-Sandboxing-using-Docker-and-Seccomp/README.md

 ### 3. Install psutil

--Make a new python virtual environment and then install psutil
+- Make a new python virtual environment and then install psutil

 ```bash
 pip install psutil